How To Get More Protein In Your Diet

 - Your protein intake is super f-ing important

-- Eat whatever ratio of carbs and fat you desire, just make sure you’re diligent and don’t eat more than your prescribed calories.
+- Eat whatever ratio of carbs and fat you desire, just make sure you don’t eat more than your prescribed calories.

 Why is protein so important?

 Protein is the only anabolic macronutrient.
-That means it’s necessary to build and maintain muscle.
+It’s necessary to build and maintain muscle.
 Carbs and fats contribute to this as well, but only in the presence of adequate protein.

 Protein also has a higher thermic effect than carbs or fats.
 It forces your metabolism to work harder during the digestion process so you actually burn more calories just from eating more protein.